 It is difficult to push pretty pink paint from your consciousness after you see it done so successfully.
 Need proof?
 SEE THIS.

 Well.
-It appears PINK is certainly having a moment, and not just with me.
+It appears PINK is never not having an interior design moment.
 Hence, it was an enthusiastic YES to my mom and to today’s Best Sophisticated, Chic and Subtle Pink Paint Colors!

 But which pink?